-The Program intends to provide financing, including gap or primary financing, for affordable multifamily rental housing, particularly projects sponsored by nonprofits and/or public housing authorities and those serving special needs populations.
+The Program intends to provide financing, including gap or primary financing, for affordable multifamily rental housing.

-Program assisted units may only be leased to Households with an annual income that is less than 80% of the Area Median Income.
+Program Assisted units may only be leased to Households with an annual income that is less than 80% of the Area Median Income.
 The proposed Project must meet the following affordable rent requirements and tenant income limits through the duration of the affordability period.
-At a minimum, Maximum Affordable Rents (inclusive of all utility costs) restricted for Households with an annual income between 31% - 80% Area Median Income shall not exceed the High HOME rents as designated for the Project area.
-"Program assisted units" is hereby clarified to explain that proposed rental affordable housing projects are not limited to restricting ALL units within the entire project to the HUD High HOME Rents (as published by HUD annually) but instead, may identify a set-aside of no less than 51% of all rental units within the total project that will be identified as "program/CDBG-DR assisted units" that will be subject to all CDBG-DR regulations. requirements, affordability period and HUD High HOME Rent limit restrictions.
-As a result of this clarification, please note that NCORR will analyze the amount of CDBG-DR funding requested by the project and that the amount requested shall not exceed the cost to develop the program/CDBG-DR assisted units.
+At a minimum, Maximum Affordable Rents (inclusive of all utility costs) restricted to Households with an annual income less than or equal to 80% Area Median Income shall not exceed the High HOME rents as designated for the Project area.
 Sale of a Project during the affordability period is acceptable; however, affordability periods must still be adhered to and included as a deed restriction.